-This is the last in a four-part series: You can read the entire series from the beginning here.
+This is the third in a four-part series: You can read the entire journal from the beginning here.

 For me, the best way to figure out an Italian train schedule is to jump on the internet, pull up Italia Rail, and look on the site.
-Otherwise I end up confused, and spend six hours going north to end up 1 hour east.
-Even so, I occasionally have the “wrong train adventure”.
+Otherwise I end up confused and spend six hours going north to end up 1 hour east.
+Even so, I occasionally have a “wrong train adventure”.
 This was the case on my trip over to Monterosso.
-Normally one can get there from Modena in about two and a half hours, but my trip took two train changes and arrived an hour after the train that left an hour after mine.
+Normally one can get there from Modena in about two and a half hours, but my trip took two train changes and I arrived an hour after the train that left an hour after mine.
 Don’t ask me to explain that last sentence, just know that I’ve now been to Fidenza, and Sarzana.
 I couldn’t begin to tell you where they are, but they looked like places I wouldn’t mind visiting.
-The schedules are confusing; some of the trains pass through the towns you want to go to, but don’t stop there.
-When I caught a local train from Monterosso to Corniglia, I saw my intended destination as we whizzed past, and had to take yet another train back 30 minutes later.
-Oh, and they don’t always tell you what station you are at, so you have to keep your eyes peeled for the station signs in time to leap off; great fun.
+The schedules are confusing; some of the trains pass through the towns you want to go to but don’t stop there.
+When I caught a local train from Monterosso to Corniglia, I saw my intended destination through the window as we whizzed past, and had to take yet another train back 30 minutes later.
+Oh, and they don’t always tell you what station you are at, so you have to keep your eyes peeled for the signs in time to leap off; great fun!

 Arriving at the train station in Corniglia, one faces the somewhat daunting climb up 365 stairs to get to the town.
 I was going to stay at Da Cecio, a place highly recommended by friends, but as I expected, it was closed for November.
 Not much is open at this time of year, so I ended up staying in a room that a local family rents out to tourists.
-They charged me about $68 US, for a room on a cliff overlooking the bay.
-The family I was staying with dragged me (oh no, not more wine!) to an enoteca packed with locals.
-I had a great time drinking wine, downing a number of fresh anchovies, and practicing my Italian.
+They charged me about $68 US, for a room on a cliff overlooking the entire bay.
+The family I was staying with dragged me to an enoteca packed with locals.
+Once again I was made to feel I belonged, and had a great time drinking wine, downing a number of fresh anchovies, and practicing my Italian.
 The most common question I got was, “What the hell are you doing here in November?”
 I just shrugged my shoulders and said I was a stupid American, which got lots of laughs.
 When I told them I was a food writer, they insisted on plying me with an never ending stream of fresh anchovies, octopus, and the ever present pesto.
-Once again I ended up trying to navigate my way up a steep cobblestone alley, after having too much food and wine.
+Once again I ended up trying to navigate my way up a steep cobblestone alley after having too much food and wine.
 I’m surprised I didn’t fall off a cliff.

+From there, I picked up the trail and staggered onward.
 This section of the trail is called Via dell’Amore, after its romantic views.
-It is fairly easy going, and as the sun is quite low on the horizon, the shadows made it difficult to take a bad picture.
-It’s a beautiful hike, well worth the effort, rather than taking the train.
+It is fairly easy going, and as the sun is quite low on the horizon this year, the shadows made it difficult to take a bad picture.
+It’s a beautiful, easy hike; well worth the effort rather than taking the train.
 After wandering for an hour, I arrived in Riomaggiore, where I would spend the night.

 On my last day in Cinque Terre, I caught the milk train back to Vernazza.
-Much of the short journey is in dark tunnels, but every so often you burst into bright sunshine with a staggering view of the turquoise Mediterranean.
+Much of the short journey is in dark tunnels so you might consider a flashlight, but every so often you burst into bright sunshine with a staggering view of the turquoise Mediterranean.
 Vernazza is my favorite of the five cities, though I hear it is overrun by tourists during the warmer months.
 If you were to picture an Italian fishing village 50 years ago, this is probably what you would conjure up in your mind.
-A picturesque harbor with lots of little boats pulled up onto the beach, and the dark Doria Castle, clinging to the top of unbelievably steep cliffs, built to protect villagers from pirates.
-A picturesque stone spiral staircase takes you to the top of the tower, where you can watch the waves breaking far below.
+A picturesque harbor with lots of little boats pulled up onto the beach, and the dark Doria Castle with its imposing watch tower, clinging to the top of unbelievably steep cliffs, built to protect villagers from pirates.
+A stone spiral staircase takes you to the top of the tower, where you can watch the waves breaking far below.

 As with the other towns, the streets are cobblestone, lined with colorful houses, and the hills are terraced with endless rows of olive trees.
 Early in the morning, the little shops and cafes glow in a golden light.
 With all the olives being grown in this area, it isn’t a surprise that pesto was invented here.
-With a minerally Vino de la Cinque Terre, I had a perfect lunch.
+From Vernazza, it is an easy train trip to anywhere in Italy.
+On my last afternoon, a minerally Vino de la Cinque Terre with bread and cheese made for a perfect lunch.
 Some of the olive oil is fantastic, and breaking my rule against buying things when I travel, I put a bottle in my backpack to bring back memories on a dreary Portland afternoon.